nilvon9wo/ForceComEnterpriseArchitecture/DevelopingWithSourceControl.md

 		2. Git checkout developer-latest branch.
 		3. Delete folders within src directory, being careful to keep the package.xml
 		4. Developer uses ant to pull files from DEV_LATEST into REPO
-		5. Developer uses ant to push from local copy of LATEST to DEVA (for example, but each developer should have his/her own)
+		5. Developer uses ant to push from local copy of DEV_LATEST (in REPO/src) to DEVA (for example, but each developer should have his/her own)

 ### Developer Workflow

 #### Before Starting Each Task
 	In the REPO directory:
 	1. Developer uses ant to pull files from DEV_LATEST into REPO
-	2. Developer uses ant to push from REPO/src to DEVA (for example, but each developer should have his/her own)
+	2. Developer uses ant to push from REPO/src to DEVA

 #### For Each Task
 	In the WIP directory: